 If you’re unsure of when you bought some of your products, look at the overall appearance.
 Has the color, texture, or even the smell changed?
-If it has, then it’s time to get rid of that product.
+It doesn't need to smell like perfume, but if it doesn't smell fresh, then it’s time to get rid of that product.

 Discarding old product is especially important for products that are used closest to your eyes because they’re sensitive.
 The thinner skin around your eyes makes it more susceptible to irritation and aging.

 Items like mascara, eye creams, eyeliner, and eye shadow will have a much shorter shelf life than other products used on your face like setting powder.